CVS Bronstein, Gewirtz & Grossman LLC Announces that CVS Health Corporation Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit!

-NEW YORK, July 15, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against CVS Health Corporation ("CVS" or "the Company") (NYSE: CVS) and certain of its officers.
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against CVS Health Corporation (“CVS” or “the Company”) (NYSE: CVS) and certain of its officers.

 Class Definition